 Sheraton Buenos Aires Hotel & Convention Center has an executive club lounge on the top floor.
 Their club breakfast is pretty extensive with a small but full buffet including omelet, which can get very busy.
 Coffee and snacks are available throughout the day.

-There is plenty of food at the Sheraton club lounge in the evening from 7:00 – 9:00 pm, enough to fill you up, but there are no hot food, and the sweet dishes are nicer than the savory ones.
+There is plenty of food at the Sheraton club lounge in the evening, enough to fill you up, but there is no hot food, and the sweet dishes are nicer than the savory ones.
 There is also free red and white wine, although other alcohol costs (non-alcoholic drinks are free).
 The highlight is, however, the spectacular view over the Retiro station and the Recoleta neighborhood from the lounge.

 4. Hilton Buenos Aires